 Installation & Usage

-With other providers, such as Avira, the strategy of bundling features in a central dashboard rubbed us the wrong way, particularly when user-friendliness was sacrificed for the sake of advertising a company's software portfolio.
-This isn't really the case with Norton though, since a) Nearly all programs are included in the "360" subscription, and b) You're truly protected against viruses owing to the ability to head them off in a variety of ways.
-Thankfully, Norton doesn't install any bloatware on your system, and allows you to decide whether you want the program to open when you boot up your system.
+With other providers, the "bundle" strategy of packing features into a central dashboard rubbed us the wrong way, particularly when user-friendliness was sacrificed for the sake of advertising a company's software portfolio.
+This isn't the case with Norton though, since nearly all programs are included in the 360 subscription and you're truly protected against viruses.
+Thankfully, Norton doesn't install any bloatware and even lets users decide whether or not the program should start automatically when you boot up your system.

-All typical antivirus features are packaged in an intuitive control panel with five modules.
-Under "Security", you can find system scans and webcam protection, "Internet Security" includes browser extensions, real-time protection, and a password manager, "Backup" relates to your partition backups, while in the "Performance" sub-menu, you can gauge and improve you're device's performance.
-Clicking on "My Norton" will return you to the main hub.
+All of the usual suspects expected from an antivirus program are offered through an intuitive control panel containing five modules.
+Under "Security", you'll find system scans, live updates, webcam protection, and an overview.
+"Internet Security" includes browser extensions, real-time protection, and the developer's password manager, "Backup" allows you to manage your system's backup schedule, while in the "Performance" area, you can optimize your device.
+Clicking on "My Norton" returns you to the hub's home screen.

-The top half of the interface shows the current status of each module and can be expanded to allow for further settings to be configured.
-In the upper menu column, you can also view a monthly report showing how your Norton programs have protected you over the past month.
-You can take detailed actions here: Within the module, you can only turn certain features, such as the firewall, on or off, whereas in settings, you can actually configure them.
+The top half of the interface shows the current status of each module and can be expanded to allow additional settings to be configured.
+Here, you can also take more detailed action: Within the module, you can only toggle certain features on or off, such as the firewall, whereas in settings, you can configure these.

 Score: 4.3 / 5

 Norton provides real-time protection across all of its subscriptions, constantly probing your devices for threats.
 In addition, you can begin one of three types of scan at any time: Quick Scan, which checks key areas of your computer, Full System Scan, for your entire device, or a User-Defined Scan, with which you can select the files, folders, or partitions to be evaluated.